Streaming SQL

 -

-Write SQL Tasks
+Write the SQL task.

-Streaming SQL Requirements
+Streaming SQL requirements:

-Configure Processing Interval
+Configure the Processing Interval

-Running Streaming SQL Tasks
+Running a Streaming SQL Task

 -